Culloden, Highland: Battlefield of Culloden

 Today, the battlefield of Culloden is under the care of the National Trust for Scotland, and its visitors' centre is a huge tourist attraction.
 The National Trust for Scotland has built a visitor centre that includes an interactive battle experience with an immersion film battle room.
 The visitor centre was officially opened to the public on 16 April 2008 and received 209,011 visitors in 2019.
+The Cairns of Clava, a group of Bronze Age burial mounds, are located at Balnauran of Clava, about 1 mi south-east of the battlefield.

 Clootie well

 Apart from the battlefield, the most notable site in the surrounding area is the "clootie well", in Culloden Woods, where brightly coloured rags are hung as offerings from people wishing to be cured of ailments.
 This well was traditionally visited on the first Sunday in May.
 Until the early 1970s, this pilgrimage was well attended with 'buses laid on to cater for the crowds.
 The practice of visiting on a specific day has declined sharply in recent years.
 A similar, and better known, well is near Munlochy.
 This tradition may be based on Celtic ceremonies, involving votive offerings to water spirits.
-The Cairns of Clava, a group of Bronze Age burial mounds, are located at Balnauran of Clava, about 1 mi south-east of the battlefield.